 Here’s how to make these sticky, sweet ribs.

 - Preheat.
 First and foremost, fire up your favorite smoker and get the smoke flowing.
 Preheat the smoker to 225 degrees F, and allow plenty of time for the grill to come up in temp while you prepare the ribs.
 I recommend using a fruitwood with these ribs.
 Apple or cherry would work great, but if you can get your hands on some orange wood, you’re set!

 - Prep the ribs.
 Remove the membrane from the back of the ribs.
 I like to do this by using a paper towel to pinch the corner of the membrane to give me some leverage to pull it off the bones.
-Next, season on all sides with Hey Grill Hey Sweet Rub.
-You can make this from scratch using my recipe for Best Sweet Rub or purchase a bottle pre-made from the Hey Grill Hey Store.
+Next, season on all sides with Hey Grill Hey Rib Rub.
+You can make this from scratch using my recipe for Best Rub for Ribs or purchase a bottle pre-made from the Hey Grill Hey Store.

 - Smoke.
 Place the seasoned ribs on the smoker, and smoke them for 3 hours.

 - Braise.
 Lay out 2 large sheets of aluminum foil.
 Sprinkle half of the brown sugar on each sheet.
 Next, place a rack of ribs bone side up on each sheet on top of the brown sugar then fold up the edges of the foil.
 Drizzle soy sauce and orange juice over the bones, tightly seal up the foil pouches and return to the smoker.
 Smoke for 2 hours.

 - Glaze.
 Remove the foil pouches from the smoker.
 Unwrap the ribs and discard the liquid and the foil.
 Place the ribs back on the grill grates of the smoker, bone side down.
 Brush the orange glaze on the ribs, then continue smoking for another 30 minutes until the glaze has set.